aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/virtual.md

  * A [Virtual Field Definition](#virtual-field-definition) -- a string

 [Beacons](beacons.md) can be defined in terms of virtual fields or regular record fields.

-A [Virtual Field Definition](#virtual-field-definition) MAY refer to other virtual fields, but only to ones earlier in the [search configuration](search-config.md) list.

 ### Limitations